Elemy Provider Onboarding (B2E): Streamlining employee’s document collection

 The solution focused on creating a single source of truth for document status and progress.
 Key principles:

-• Progressive disclosure of required documents
+• Progressive disclosure of required documents — logically grouped in categories.

 • Transparent status tracking for employees and admins